-Do keep in mind however, that as a defendant making an appeal, you can’t supply the Board of Immigration Appeals with additional evidence to the evidence that was provided during your primary hearing and your merits hearing.
-If you try to supply the Board of Immigration Appeals with brand new evidence, this evidence is likely to be struck from your case.
-Instead, your case will only go through a remand, if the BIA themselves choose to investigate your case further and find key evidence which they believe warrants your case being remanded back to an immigration judge.
+Keep in mind that as a defendant making an appeal, you can’t supply the Board of Immigration Appeals with additional evidence than the ones you previously provided.
+If you try to give the BIA brand-new evidence, this is likely to be struck from your case.
+Instead, you will only go through a remand if the BIA chooses to investigate it further.
+This is when they may find key evidence that warrants remanding your case.

-However, do keep in mind that there is a chance that the Board of Immgiration Appeals will choose to uphold the decision made by the USCIS if they believe that the USCIS was within their legal guidelines in order to deny your appeal.
-For example, if you have committed an aggravated felony, it’s likely that the Board of Immigration Appeals will uphold the USCIS’ decision on your petition.
+There is a chance that the BIA will choose to uphold the decision that the USCIS made if they believe that the USCIS was within their legal guidelines.
+For example, if you have committed an aggravated felony, it’s likely that the BIA will uphold the USCIS’ decision on your petition.

 How can an immigration attorney help your case?
 Firstly, they can cite specific laws that your immigration judge may have failed to consider.
 They’ll also identify if your immigration judge interpreted any key facts in your case incorrectly.
 Lincoln-Golfinch Law assists clients in appealing and overturning deportation decisions.
 Their immigration attorneys will help you through the process of filing an appeal, gathering documents and pieces of evidence, and developing sound strategies.